 \subsubsection{Similarity between Spanish-speaking Countries}

-The different branches of a language are named as dialects.
-In each of them, diverse terms could be used for different things or concepts.
+The different branches of a language are named dialects.
+In each of them, diverse terms could be used for other things or concepts.
 The study of these dialects can help us understand cultural aspects among regions and their closeness~\cite{Donoso2017DialectometricTwitter}.
-For instance, Twitter posts can serve as a proxy to study the similarity between Spanish language variations, or another languages.
+For instance, Twitter posts can serve as a proxy to study the similarity between Spanish language variations or languages.